AlgoNode/algorand-node-running/README.md

 * Linux node on Ubuntu on Windows WSL
 * Linux node on Ubuntu

-### UI / Web interface add-ons
+## UI / Web interface add-ons

+### Terminal UI

-Algorand provide a Node UI that shows realtime node status, fast-catchup progress and realtime block data (such as proposers).
+Algorand provide a Terminal UI that shows realtime node status, fast-catchup progress and realtime block data (such as proposers).
 This UI is accessed via the terminal directly.
 On Linux you can download the binary under the Github releases section, and if you run the binary on your local node, just point it to your data directory.